Razyapoo/KGBClusteringDocumentation/user_documentation.md

 <h3 id="group-compact-mode-guide">Group compact mode</h3>

 This [mode](glossary.md#group-compact-mode) is only available for group nodes.
 To enable it, click the "Group compact mode" button.
-You can recursively explore inner groups by simply clicking on them.
+Then you can recursively explore inner groups by clicking on them.
 To exit this mode, click anywhere outside the group, or by using the "Group compact mode" button.
 A visual representation of how to enter and exit the group compact mode is depicted in Figure 6.

 <p align="center">
     <img src="img/group_compact_show.gif" alt="group-compact" title="Group compact mode"/><br/>